Looking for a fun St. Patrick's Day dessert? Try these gold coin butter cookies! They are easy, sweet, and just might bring you good luck!

 - Cream the butter and powdered sugar.
 Add the egg whites and vanilla extract.

-- Stir in the baking powder, baking soda, and flour, Cover and refridgate dough for 30 minutes.
+- Stir in the baking powder, baking soda, and flour.
+Cover and refrigerate the dough for 30 minutes.

 - Preheat the oven to 350 degrees.
 Prepare baking sheets by lining them with parchment paper or spraying them with non-stick cooking spray.